zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-two.md

     end

     test "with invalid fields" do
-      assert {:error, cset} = Support.send_message(%{})
+      assert {:error, changeset} = Support.send_message(%{})

-      refute cset.valid?
+      refute changeset.valid?
-      assert "can't be blank" in errors_on(cset).email
+      assert "can't be blank" in errors_on(changeset).email
     end
   end
 end
 ```

 Here, I added a new `describe` block for testing the functionality of sending a message.
 This block has two tests: one for a successful message send and one for a failed message send.
 Successfully sending a message results in an `:ok` tuple response with a sent message.
 Failing to send a message returns an `:error` tuple with a changeset.
+This is [a standard way](https://elixirschool.com/en/lessons/advanced/error-handling/#general-conventions) of writing functions with error handling in Elixir.

 Running the tests results in the following failure: